 Airbnb is a web platform for listing and renting property for short term stays.
-Established in 2008, it has boomed in recent years with over 70,000 properties listed in Australia (16,200 in NSW alone) .
-The average term is approximately 4.2 days .
+Established in 2008, it has boomed in recent years with over 200,000 properties reportedly listed in Australia alone .

 A problem arises when the tenant benefits from extra income generated by the use of the property, but the uninformed landlord bears all of the risk.
 For example, the Airbnb tenants may cause damage to the premises, which may not be covered under General Landlord’s Insurance.
 See this article for more information about the potential pitfalls of Airbnb.

 In Swan v Uecker and Greaves , the landlord became aware of the tenant listing of her St Kilda property, without her consent.
 She subsequently sought to evict the tenants for breach of the lease agreement, arguing that by listing on Airbnb, the tenants were effectively sub-letting the property.
 The tenants disagreed, arguing that there was no breach of the lease as the listing created a licence to occupy the premises.
 The fundamental issue was whether the Airbnb agreement established a licence or a sub-letting arrangement.

 A licence arrangement is where the licensor (tenant) gives the licensee (guest) the right to occupy the property for a specified time.
 For example, the original tenant may occupy one of the rooms, whilst licensing the use of a spare bedroom.

 The Victorian Civil and Administrative Tribunal (VCAT) concluded that the relationship between tenant and Airbnb guests was a licence to occupy and there was no breach of the lease, as the guests had a short-term arrangement, were under strict use terms and the original tenant retained exclusive access by ensuring guests vacated the property.